 Because CD account holders can’t take their money back at a moment’s notice like savings account holders can, CDs are more valuable to banks than savings deposits.
 Banks accordingly pay CD investors a premium for locking their money up in the form of higher yields.

-- Wide selection: CDs are available in an assortment of maturities and terms from thousands of different banks and credit unions.
+CDs are available in an assortment of maturities and terms from thousands of different banks and credit unions.
 This diverse set of options helps investors find a CD that fits their needs.

-- Limited liquidity: One of a CD’s major drawbacks is that owners can’t easily access their money if an unanticipated need arises.
-Usually they’ll have to pay a penalty, which can come in the form of lost interest or even loss of principal.
+One of a CD’s major drawbacks is that owners can’t easily access their money if an unanticipated need arises.
+Usually they’ll have to pay a penalty, which can come in the form of sacrificed interest or even loss of principal.

 CD rates tend to lag rising inflation on the way up and drop more quickly than inflation on the way down.
 Because of that, investing in CDs carries the danger that your money will lose its purchasing power over time as your interest gains are overtaken by inflation.